Xentrk/x3mRouting/README.md

 ### x3mRouting IPSET Shell Script Method
 Provides the ability to create and selectively route IPSET lists using shell scripts.

-I used Amazon Prime, BBC, CBS All Access, Hulu, Netflix and Sling streaming media traffic in devoloping the project.

-Amazon Prime, BBC, Hulu and Netflix block known VPN servers.
-If you want a VPN provider who can circumvent the VPN blocks, see my blog post [Why I use Torguard as my VPN Provider](https://x3mtek.com/why-i-use-torguard-as-my-vpn-provider) to learn more.

 ## Installation